python/cpython/Doc/library/unittest.mock.rst

 replace parts of your system under test with mock objects and make assertions about how they have been used.

-`unittest.mock` provides a core :class:`Mock` class removing the need to create a host of stubs throughout your test suite.
+:mod:`unittest.mock` provides a core :class:`Mock` class removing the need to create a host of stubs throughout your test suite.
 After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
 You can also specify return values and